sujitr/tidbits/algorithms/README.md

 If you find any other element smaller than it then swap'em.
 Then you move onto the next element and repeat the process over again, till you reach last element of the array.

+### Bubble Sort
+Second most simplest of sorting algorithms.
+Keep comparing two neighboring elements, swapping them if they are out of order.
+Keep doing that till you go about all the elements in the array.
+This would ensure the highest element(s) bubble up to the rightmost position(s).